-- Avoid high altitudes.
-Living at high altitude can cause your blood to become slightly thicker, which can make pulmonary hypertension and its effects worse.
+- Avoid high altitudes because it can cause your blood to become slightly thicker, which can make pulmonary hypertension and its effects worse.

-- Eat a nutritious diet that is low in salt, including whole grains, vegetables, lean meats, and low-fat dairy products, and maintain a healthy weight.
+- Eat a nutritious diet that is low in salt, including whole grains, vegetables, lean meats and low-fat dairy products.
+Maintain a healthy weight.
 Focus on finding ways to reduce stress and maintain a strong support system in your life, including reaching out to family and friends for support, or joining a support group.

 There are several medication types that are used to treat pulmonary hypertension:

-- Soluble guanylate cyclase stimulator: soluble guanylate cyclase (sGC) is a chemical in the body that interacts with nitric oxide (NO).
-There is a medication available that stimulates sGC to carry out interactions with NO, which in turn helps more blood flow through the blood vessels in the lung.
+- Soluble guanylate cyclase stimulator — soluble guanylate cyclase (sGC) is a chemical in the body that interacts with nitric oxide.
+There is a medication available that stimulates sGC to carry out interactions with nitric oxide, which in turn helps more blood flow through the blood vessels in the lung.

-Surgery is usually a last resort for people who have more severe pulmonary hypertension that is not improved with medication or other treatments.
-Temple specializes in advanced pulmonary hypertension treatment, such as:
+Surgery is usually a last resort for people who have more severe pulmonary hypertension that's not improved with medication or other treatments.
+Temple pulmonologists and cardiologists specialize in advanced pulmonary hypertension treatment, such as:

-- Lung transplant: is an option for some pulmonary hypertension patients.
+- Lung transplant — an option for some patients with pulmonary hypertension.
 Most often, transplant surgery is considered for younger patients with pulmonary hypertension that does not have a known cause.

-- Pulmonary Thromboendarterectomy (PTE): is a type of surgery that involves removing blood clots from the pulmonary arteries, restoring blood flow.
+- Pulmonary thromboendarterectomy (PTE) — a type of surgery that involves removing blood clots from the pulmonary arteries, restoring blood flow.